ST. BONIFACE (R.C.) PARISH GOODSOIL & DISTRICT CEMETERY POLICY (Revised January 1, 2021)

-OWNERSHIP: the St. Boniface Church and Cemetery are church owned, with the Certificate of Title in the name of “La Corporation Episcopale, Catholique Romaine De Prince Albert”.
+OWNERSHIP: The St. Boniface Church and Cemetery are church owned, with the Certificate of Title in the name of “La Corporation Episcopale, Catholique Romaine De Prince Albert”.
 The ultimate authority and responsibility rests with the Bishop of the Prince Albert Diocese, in Saskatchewan.
+The Parish, through the Cemetery Committee, has the right to determine and change the policy, and to judge whether a particular grave is in conformity with the policy.

-CEMETERY COMMITTEE: briefly the cemetery committee provides the day-to-day operations on the cemetery property.
-Responsibilities include marking cemetery plots for immediate and future use.
-Supervise and assist contractors who excavate graves.
-Deal with the grieved family members and Funeral Homes at the gravesite prior to, and after burial.
-Similar assistance is provided to those using cremains burial.
-Additional cemetery committee duties also include supervising, arranging and assisting with summer grass cutting, herbicide and pesticide use, working on sunken graves, erecting necessary fencing and winter snow removal.
-The cemetery committee meets as often as deemed necessary.
+CEMETERY COMMITTEE: Briefly, the cemetery committee facilitates the day-to-day operations of the cemetery.
+Responsibilities include: marking cemetery plots for immediate and future use; supervising and assisting contractors who excavate graves, and install headstones; dealing with the grieved family members and Funeral Homes at the gravesite prior to, and after interment (burial, either body or cremains); maintaining required records and publicizing a Register of Interments and Interment Rights.
+Additional cemetery committee duties include: supervising, arranging and assisting with summer grass cutting, herbicide and pesticide use; working on sunken graves; erecting necessary fencing and winter snow removal.
+The cemetery committee meets as often as deemed necessary, with a min. of 4 meetings per year.

 WHO CAN USE THE CEMETERY?
-The cemetery is open to all denominations.
-Anyone from Goodsoil and District may be buried there.
-We also allow people who do not live in Goodsoil, Catholic or otherwise, to be buried in our cemetery.
+Although the St. Boniface Cemetery is a Catholic Cemetery, it is open to all.
 This does not mean that everyone will be given a religious service by the church.

 (1932) ORIGINAL(OLD) & 2012 EXPANSION CEMETERY(NEW)